jbyrdrh/splunk-install-example/README.md

 # Ansible-Splunk-Base

 In this demo, I want to show you a quick and easy way to perform a bare installation of Splunk using Ansible.

-I have cloned the git project onto my AAP controller.

-First, I'll change into the `ansible-splunk-base` directory.

-I modified the example from https://github.com/johnmcgovern/ansible-splunk-base.git which I found on youtube: https://www.youtube.com/watch?v=vEDXfFebG3E

-- The main playbook that I had to modify was roles/os-config/tasks/main.yml

 This is an Ansible project that installs or upgrades Splunk to a specific version.
 It can also perform basic OS config (ulimits, THP disabled, hostname, etc.), ./splunk/etc/ backups, and SSL cert installation.
+The main playbook that I had to modify was `roles/os-config/tasks/main.yml`.

+NOTE: This demo did not originate with me.
+I created my own version of the following example: https://github.com/johnmcgovern/ansible-splunk-base.git

 ### Setup